rcarroll901/simple-airflow-criminal-justice-etl/README.md

 warning is sufficient.
 * I'll probably change the fact that PythonIdempatomicFileOperator always returns the file path.
-I thought it was clever at the time, but it would be better to let people return whatever they want and push the output_path to Xcom separately.
+I thought it was clever at the time, but it would be better to let people return whatever they want and push the output_path to Xcom explicitly/separately.

 ## Testing
 In order to execute tests on the DAG, PythonIdempatomicOperator, and requires(), simply run